zkcrossteam/zkc-by-example/examples/hello-world/wasmsrc/assemblyscript/README.md

 ## Overview

-This is a tutorial for compiling an Assemblyscript file into an WebAssembly module.
+This is a tutorial for compiling an AssemblyScript file into a WebAssembly module.

 ## Setup

 ### Prerequisite

 -   [AssemblyScript Compiler][1], which can be installed by executing:

 ```shell
 npm install -g assemblyscript